Macrometacorp/docs/docs/pCDN/01-getting-started/index.md

 ## Step 2: Validate the Route

 You can test the validity of your route by sending a request to the configured route.

+## Next steps

+Now we have our route configured, let's illustrate [load balancing using upstream nodes](01-set-up-load-bal.md).